 I’ve been studying and practicing health since childhood and have always been curious about the human body.
-Nature, psychology, and physiology topics in particular have always interested me, and I wrestled with profound questions and insights about life from a young age.
-Knowing facts has never been enough for me, as I’ve always needed to understand the why and how behind any subject.
+Nature, psychology, and physiology in particular have always interested me.
+Knowing facts has never been enough for me, as I’ve always needed to understand the "why and how" behind any subject.
 Naturally, this curiosity took me deeper into the academia.

-Like most, I bounced around the offices of conventional doctors searching for answers and relief but was pushed away by the lack of both.
+Like many people, I visited the offices of conventional doctors searching for answers and relief but could not find either.
 Fed up with getting sick, I read a book titled Finally . . .
 The Common Cold Cure and learned about Vitamin C, zinc, and green tea to treat and prevent recurring colds.
 The protocol worked tremendously well and it was then that my interest in natural medicines truly began.

 Several years later, I’d also taken an interest in bodybuilding.
-I was strongly influenced by Bruce Lee’s The Art of Expressing the Human Body, which served as my introduction to both structured fitness training and a brief education in his martial art, Jeet Kune Do.
-Eventually I’d gained over 25 pounds of muscle, became a nutritionist and certified personal trainer, and spent about 4 years in this role.
+I was strongly influenced by Bruce Lee’s book The Art of Expressing the Human Body, which served as my introduction to structured fitness training and sports nutrition.
+This knowledge inspired me to become a nutritionist and certified personal trainer, and I spent about 4 years in this role.

-Within a few months of medical school, I became relentlessly ill with what was essentially a “bad cold.”
+Within a few months of medical school, I became relentlessly ill with a “bad cold.”
 The main issue was that I had trouble sleeping at night due to a sore throat and extremely dry cough.
-I couldn’t lie down without coughing incessantly.
-I was also rather emotionally labile about it.
-However the illness was peculiar because I’d improve and then relapse again.
+I couldn’t lie down without coughing myself awake.
 Vitamin C and zinc weren’t working, and I had no other options.
 I again reached for a book, this time titled Nature Cure, which led me to discover homeopathic medicine.

 Having no other knowledge of homeopathic medicine except for what I found searching the internet, I decided to take a medicine called Pulsatilla.
 Initially, nothing happened.
 Then, I decided to take another dose in frustration, and when I woke up the following morning, all of my symptoms were completely gone.
-6 weeks of a relapse-remitting illness had vanished.
-I physically felt lighter and emotionally I felt tremendously relieved.
-The symptoms did not return.
+6 weeks of a relapse-remitting illness had vanished!
+I felt tremendously relieved, and the symptoms did not return.
 I’d never experienced anything like that before and was not only curious but also felt indebted to the medicine.
 I've been using and prescribing it ever since.